lmullen/jsr/_source/issues/vol15/mcvickar.markdown

 understood baptism by the Holy Spirit in terms of a question Charles Fox Parham (1873--1929) posed to his Topeka-based Bethel Bible School students.
-In December 1900, he asked a small group of his students what "indisputable proof" of Holy Spirit baptism might look like.xxi After studying the second chapter of Acts, they all offered the same response: the proof of Holy Spirit baptism came when the ancient apostles "spoke with other tongues."xxii Through the ministry of African-American holiness preacher William Joseph Seymour (1870--1922), the Topeka interpretation of the sign of tongues spread to a national---and eventually international---audience.
+In December 1900, he asked a small group of his students what "indisputable proof" of Holy Spirit baptism might look like. [^21] After studying the second chapter of Acts, they all offered the same response: the proof of Holy Spirit baptism came when the ancient apostles "spoke with other tongues." [^22] Through the ministry of African-American holiness preacher William Joseph Seymour (1870--1922), the Topeka interpretation of the sign of tongues spread to a national---and eventually international---audience.
 Although nuances regarding the